Maybe you do, too.

 Really let that sink in.

 God is reconciling a people to Himself through Christ.
 This completed work of the Messiah has disarmed the powers of the kingdom of darkness (Col 2:13-15) and made it possible for the captives of sin, death, and the devil to be set free in Christ.
-As a result, these who have been raised to spiritual life from spiritual death are now called to live God-centered lives, which means we are to live in accordance with God's eternal purpose.
+As a result, these who have been raised to spiritual life from spiritual death are now called to live God-centered lives.
+This means we are to live in accordance with God's eternal purpose.

 Your relationship with God is not about you.

 Our relationship with God is about declaring to the world, including the rulers and authorities in the heavenly places, the manifold wisdom of a God who redeems sinners through the life, death, and resurrection of His Son Jesus in accordance with the Scriptures.
-We are reconciled to God through Christ, and we exist to make this awesome truth known.
+We are reconciled to God through Christ.
+And we exist to make this awesome truth known.

 It is meant to be declared boldly and publicly.